Naruki-Ichihara/pytop/README.md

 ## Introduction

-Topology optimization is a common method for designing physic-objective-oriented structures. *pytop* enables straightforward pythonic coding for high performance topology optimization.
+Topology optimization is a common method for designing physic-objective-oriented structures. *pytop* enables straightforward Pythonic coding for high-performance topology optimization.
 This software works with any general objective, physics, and (inequality) constraints, with automatic derivative.

-## Hnads-on
+## Hands-on

 We provide a container for this repository.
 The container includes python 3.11, FEniCS bundles, and NLOpt with python interface.
 The container is avaiable in [dockerhub](https://hub.docker.com/repository/docker/ichiharanaruki/pytop/general).